• Menu

 (0)

-Built in the 17th century at the request of Pope Urban VIII, the Palazzo Barberini is a Baroque jewel designed by some of the greatest architects of their time.
+Built in the 17th century by order of Pope Urban VIII, Palazzo Barberini is a true baroque architectural gem, created with the collaboration of some of the greatest architects of their time.

 Follow the guide!

-In 1625, Pope Urban VIII – Maffeo Barberini – bought the land on which the Palazzo Barberini stands today from the Sforza family and commissioned the architect Carlo Maderno to design a grand Baroque palace.
+In 1625, Pope Urban VIII – Maffeo Barberini – purchased the land from the Sforza family, where Palazzo Barberini stands today, and entrusted architect Carlo Maderno with the design of a grand baroque palace.

-When Maderno died in 1629, his nephew, Francesco Borromini, who had until then assisted him with the construction work, took over the reins of the project.
-Bernini joined the adventure and completed the Palazzo Barberini in 1633.
+Upon Maderno’s death in 1629, his nephew Francesco Borromini, who had been assisting him, took over the project.
+Bernini joined the effort and completed Palazzo Barberini in 1633.

-Not content with entrusting the construction of his palace to the greatest architects of his time, Urban VIII also called on the emblematic artist Pietro da Cortona for the decoration of the building: Cortona designed the huge fresco adorning the ceiling of the large living room, the Triumph of Divine Providence.
+Not only did Urban VIII commission the greatest architects of his time, but he also enlisted the iconic artist Pietro da Cortona for the palace’s decoration.
+Cortona created the immense fresco on the ceiling of the grand salon, the Triumph of Divine Providence.

-Confiscated from the Barberinis by Pope Innocent X, successor of Urban VIII (of whom you’ll incidentally find an incredible portrait by Velasquez at the Doria-Pamphilj Gallery), the palace was finally returned to the Barberini family in 1653 .
+Seized from the Barberini family by Pope Innocent X, Urban VIII’s successor (whose impressive portrait by Velázquez can be seen at the Doria Pamphilj Gallery), the palace was eventually returned to the Barberini family in 1653.

-More than a century and a half later, between 1814 and 1819, the palace became the residence of King Charles IV of Spain, who was forced to into exile and had to abdicate in favor of his son, Ferdinand VII, in 1808.
+More than a century and a half later, between 1814 and 1819, the palace served as the exile residence for King Charles IV of Spain, who was forced to abdicate in favor of his son, Ferdinand VII, in 1808.

-In 1936, a mithraeum, a sanctuary of the cult of Mithras, was discovered in the cellars of the Barberini Palace.
+In 1936, a mithraeum, a sanctuary of the Mithraic cult, was discovered in the cellars of Palazzo Barberini.

 Palazzo Barberini

-Visiting the National Gallery of Ancient Art at the Palazzo Barberini
+Visiting the National Gallery of Ancient Art at Palazzo Barberini

-Nestled halfway between the Borghese Gallery and the Roman Forum, the Palazzo Barberini is worth a visit as much for its sumptuous Baroque architecture as for its magnificent art collections.
+Situated halfway between the Borghese Gallery and the Roman Forum, Palazzo Barberini is worth visiting for both its incredible baroque architecture and its magnificent art collections.

-At the back, the facade adorned with columns overlooking the vast gardens is worthy of the most beautiful Roman villas (like the magnificent Villa Farnesina, which the Captain also warmly recommends visiting).
+At the rear, the columned facade overlooking the vast gardens is reminiscent of the grandest Roman villas (like the magnificent Villa Farnesina, which Captain Ulysses also recommends visiting).

 • The grand staircase designed by Bernini